Reducing the Risk of Groundwater Contamination by Improving Household Wastewater Treatment

 Disinfection of holding-tank waste prior to land-spreading has been studied, but it is not in common use.
 Disinfection with lime is feasible.

-Dissolve wastes, take advantage of additional treatment afforded by contact with soils and minimize opportunities for waste to contaminate water supplies
+Strategy: Dissolve wastes, take advantage of additional treatment afforded by contact with soils and minimize opportunities for waste to contaminate water supplies.

 Off-site disposal of wastewater, by connection to a municipal sewage system, hauling to a municipal treatment facility or land-spreading can help protect the local farmstead water supply.
 Discharging treated wastes to surface water from private systems is not permitted in Missouri.
 Improper waste management off the farm can endanger the health of others in your community.

-Application of wastewater to the soil surface provides an opportunity to recycle nutrients and to reduce the contaminant content of wastewater safely.
-Choose the application time so there will be: no runoff, maximum use of nutrients by plants and additional reduction in microorganisms.
+Application of wastewater to the soil surface, though not recommended in Missouri, can provide an opportunity to recycle nutrients and to reduce the contaminant content of wastewater safely.
+Choose the application time so there will be no runoff, maximum use of nutrients by plants and additional reduction in microorganisms.
 Consider these characteristics when selecting a site: soil, land use, depth to groundwater, weather, climate and hydrogeology.
+Check with your local health department before considering this option.

 Soils and separation from the water supply are important factors.
 Unsaturated soils allow movement of air, keeping the wastewater aerobic.
 A minimum of 3 feet of unsaturated soils is recommended for bacteria removal.
 Finer-textured soils (clay loams and clay) retain water better, allowing plant roots to take up wastewater and nutrients and encouraging increased die-off of microorganisms.
 Coarse, sandy soils cause effluent to flow too quickly downward to groundwater, not providing adequate time for filtering solids and pathogens from the liquid.
 Disposal sites that are more distant and downslope from the well increase the isolation of your water supply from contaminated wastewater.